naz-mul/rm/README.md

 recycle bin which can be used to safely delete and restore files.

 ## Phase 1 - Basic Functionality
-Write a script called remove that mimics the rm command - remove shold be able to accept the name of a file as a command line argument as rm does, but instead of deleting the file your script should move it to a recycle bin directory called deleted in your home directory.
+Write a script called remove that mimics the rm command - remove should be able to accept the name of a file as a command line argument as rm does, but instead of deleting the file your script should move it to a recycle bin directory called deleted in your home directory.